John F. Sowa

 As an example, consider the proposition BusWaiting, which is represented by a single place in the Petri net with two inputs and two outputs.
 That fact can be seen immediately from Figure 14, but a reader would have to search through all of the rules in the linear logic example to verify that the name BusWaiting occurs four times.
 As examples become larger, any notation become more difficult to read, but the graphic notations still have an advantage over linear notations.
 Petri nets have been implemented with many thousands of nodes, but it is always possible to look at any node and see immediately how many inputs and outputs it has and where they are linked.

-Is there a mapping between clause representation and natural-deduction representation (and corresponding inference rules and strategies) that causes reasoning programs based respectively on the two approaches or paradigms to attack a given assignment in an essentially identical fashion?The answer follows from two theorems that are easy to prove when expressed in Peirce's notation (Sowa forthcoming):
+Is there a mapping between clause representation and natural-deduction representation (and corresponding inference rules and strategies) that causes reasoning programs based respectively on the two approaches or paradigms to attack a given assignment in an essentially identical fashion?The answer follows from theorems that are easy to prove when stated in existential graphs (Sowa 2011, Section 6):

 The following references are cited in the text.
-Many of them are articles published in one of the above volumes.
+Some of them were published in one of the above volumes.
+Several authors were participants in the 1961 conference.

 Allerton, D. J. (1982) Valency and the English Verb, Academic Press, New York.